bodokaiser/bodokaiser/README.md

 ### 👨‍🚀 About me

-* Born and raised in Berlin, moved to Munich end of 2014.
+* Born and raised in Berlin.
+Living in Munich since end of 2014.

-### 🔭 Projects
+* Failed physics and mathematics in high school.
+Now doing a Ph.D. in experimental quantum information.
+* I love to work when I feel energetic but hate to work (and usually don't work) when I am tired.
+I regularly do naps after lunch.

+### 🤔 Current interests

+* Learning modern standard Arabic.
+* Adapting a meditation routine and practicing awareness.
+* Improving proficiency in embedded development.

 ### 🎙 Talks